 Identification Number (TIN)?

-If you attended any of the Alamo Colleges and are eligible for a 1098T form,
+If you attended any of the Alamo Colleges District's colleges and are eligible for a 1098T form,

 3. I am an International student,

-who attended Alamo Colleges during the 2016 calendar year and was not issued a 2016
+who attended Alamo Colleges District colleges during the 2017 calendar year and was not issued a 2017

 Form 1098-T. What do I need to provide to have a Form 1098-T issued to me?